 However, RMDs can also have drawbacks.
 They might push you into a higher tax bracket when you meet the RMD age, especially if you have a lot of retirement savings.
 This could mean a bigger tax bill at a time when you don’t have a salary or consistent generation of income.

 Also, once you take the money out, it's no longer growing in your retirement account.
 This reduces the overall growth of your savings.
 RMDs also take away some flexibility in how you manage your finances.
-This is because you have to withdraw money even if you don't need it at that time.
+This is because you must withdraw money even if you don't need it at that time.

 Options for Reinvesting or Converting an RMD You Don’t Need